Craig Schneider

 Boston, MA

-Craig Schneider has been a leader in developing and implementing payment reform strategies and engaging stakeholders across the healthcare system to improve care and value for nearly 30 years.
-His work is centered in consumer engagement and promoting efficiency and quality and he is experienced in the for-profit, not-for-profit, and public sectors.
+Craig Schneider is a leader in developing and implementing payment reform strategies, promoting all-payer claims databases, and engaging stakeholders across the healthcare system to improve care and value for more than 33 years.

-In recent years he has led several learning and diffusion projects for the Centers for Medicare & Medicaid Services (CMS) Innovation Center including the Emergency Triage, Treat, and Transport Learning System; the Accountable Health Communities (connecting clinical care to social determinants of health) Implementation, Monitoring, and Learning Systems project; and the Learning Systems for Accountable Care Organizations contract.
+Previously, Dr. Schneider led several learning and diffusion projects for the Centers for Medicare & Medicaid Services (CMS) Innovation Center, including the Emergency Triage, Treat, and Transport Learning System.
+He also led the Accountable Health Communities Implementation, Monitoring, and Learning Systems project that connects clinical care to social determinants of health; and the Learning Systems for [Medicare] Accountable Care Organizations contract that included the Pioneer, Next Generation, Comprehensive End-Stage Renal Disease Care, and Medicare Shared Savings Program models.